bitwarden/help/_articles/miscellaneous/searching-vault.md

 The following fields from items in your vault are indexed and are searchable:

-- `shortId` - First 8 characters of the item's id.
+- `shortid` - First 8 characters of the item's id.
 - `name`
-- `subTitle` - Login username, card last four, and identity name.
+- `subtitle` - Login username, card brand + last four, and identity name.
 - `notes`
 - `fields` - Name and value.
 Only "text" type field values are included.
 - `attachments` - File name